ariga/atlas/doc/md/guides/postgres/included-columns.md

 ```

 Suppose we want to accelerate the same query using the INCLUDE clause.
-In the following command, we have created an index with an INCLUDE clause that precisely covers “first_name” and “last_name” columns which are part of the query for which we are trying to improve performance.
+In the following command, we will create an index with an `INCLUDE` clause that precisely covers `first_name` and `last_name` columns which are part of the query for which we are trying to improve performance.

 ```sql
 CREATE UNIQUE INDEX emails_idx